nanos-world/docs/scripting/classes/Character.rst

   * -
     -
     - SetDefaultMaterial( |br-p| :term:`MaterialType` material_type = MaterialType.Masked |br| )
-    - Replaces all materials of this actor with a nanos basic material with comon parameters available (*Masked, Translucent*)
+    - Replaces all materials of this actor with a nanos basic material with comon parameters available (*Masked, Translucent, TranslucentDepth*)

   * - |server-only-label|
     -